innolitics/rdm/rdm/init_files/documents/software_plan.md

 2. **Release Setup**

-    To organize and prioritize the development work, change requests are assigned to regulatory releases using GitHub milestones.
-Create the GitHub milestone.
+    To organize and prioritize the development work, change requests are assigned to regulatory releases using GitLab milestones.
+Create the GitLab milestone.

     Also create a change request for the release setup.
 You will need this change request so that you can trace your release record created by the other tasks.